 When you are pedaling, the extended leg should be pretty straight, but it should have a subtle bend.
 You want to avoid locking your kneecap, so lower the seat if this is the case.
 You also want to ensure that your seat isn’t too far forward or too far back.
 Your kneecap should be directly over the ball of your foot.
 Additionally, make sure you aren’t reaching too far for the handlebars.
 Your back should be at a 45-degree angle to avoid neck, shoulder, and wrist discomfort.

 Important Tip #2: Do not pedal in a way that your knees go out to the sides.
-Not only is this bad for your hips and knees, but it also means that you are not engaging your inner thighs, which you should be using.
+Not only is this bad for your hips and knees, but it also means that you are not engaging your inner thighs, which you should be using for proper cycling.

 We hope you get on two wheels and pedal your heart out on your way to work tomorrow!
 If you can’t bike to work, try to go on a bike ride this weekend.